20 July 2023

-3. Know your insurance cover details
+3. Check your insurance cover

 4. Know your super balance

 Your balance will be provided every year in your annual statement, but it’s a good idea to keep an eye on it throughout the year.
 AustralianSuper members can check how their super is performing by logging into your online account.
-Members can also download the app to monitor their balance and make on-the-spot contributions – an easy way to contribute on an ad-hoc basis.
+Members can also download the app to monitor their balance and make on-the-spot contributions – an easy way to contribute on an ad hoc basis.

 If you’re responsible for your own super payments, consider setting up a simple direct bank transfer each month or quarter, to make sure you’re keeping your financial future secure.

 If you’re an AustralianSuper member, you can also log in online and check your balance now.